maggiedriggs/maggiedriggs.github.io/_projects/EK210/index3.md

 ## Conclusions
 We then presented our lamp to the professors and to the client, and got to keep our lamp!
 It was fun to go through all the steps of a prompt to a full functioning product!
 {% include image-gallery.html images="210Planning.png" height="400" %}
-## Embedding images
-### External images
-{% include image-gallery.html images="https://live.staticflickr.com/65535/52821641477_d397e56bc4_k.jpg, https://live.staticflickr.com/65535/52822650673_f074b20d90_k.jpg" height="400"%}
-<span style="font-size: 10px">"Starship Test Flight Mission" from https://www.flickr.com/photos/spacex/52821641477/</span>
-You can put in multiple entries.
-All images will be at a fixed height in the same row.
-With smaller window, they will switch to columns.

-### Embeed images
-{% include image-gallery.html images="project2.jpg" height="400" %}
-place the images in project folder/images then update the file path.